Language: EN

 multidelegate += Method2;

-This is equivalent to the creation of the previous multidelegate, without the need to create delegate1 and delegate2.
-It is the syntax that you will usually use, but it is good to see how it works “under the hood”.
+This is equivalent to the creation of the previous multidelegate, without needing to create delegate1 and delegate2.
+This is the syntax you will commonly use, but it’s good to see how it works “under the hood”.

 It is also possible to unlink a method that we have included in a multidelegate.
-For this, we can use the - operator or the Delegate.Remove method.
+To do this, we can use the - operator or the Delegate.Remove method.

 MyDelegate multidelegate2 = multidelegate - delegate1;

-For this, similarly to the delegate combination case, the usual thing is to use the -= operator directly.
+For this, similarly to the case of combining delegates, it is usual to directly use the -= operator.

-We see it easier with an example.
+We see it more easily with an example.
 In the previous case,

 // this is what we had